If there is an emergency on campus, call campus police at (615) 421-1911.

 If you need immediate medical assistance, go to the nearest emergency room.
 The closest emergency room to the Vanderbilt Campus is the VU Medical Center Emergency Room, at the VU Medical Center Complex on 22nd Avenue South.

 Crisis Care Counseling

-Crisis Care Counseling hours are Monday, 8:00am-4:30pm, Tuesday – Friday: 9:00am – 4:30pm.
+Crisis Care Counseling hours during the academic year are Monday, 8:00am-4:30pm, Tuesday – Friday: 9:00am – 4:30pm.
 During this time, you may come into the Psychological and Counseling Center (PCC) and be seen by the clinician on call, or you may call the PCC at (615) 322-2571 to speak with a PCC clinician.

 After 4:30 PM, if you are experiencing an urgent psychological crisis, you should go to the Vanderbilt Emergency Room or the nearest Emergency Room for acute assessment and support.
 If you decide not to go to the Emergency Room then you may call the PCC after 5PM (615) 322-2571 and, through an answering service, you will be connected to the clinician who is on call at that time.

 Crisis Care Counseling Policies and Information

 Crisis Care Counseling services at the PCC provide therapeutic support for students in immediate crisis.
 You will be given a brief assessment to complete while waiting for the therapist.
 This information will help us to meet your immediate needs.

 The PCC is a confidential setting.
 We do not share information about students or anything discussed in session, with the exception of safety concerns, which may override the confidentiality policy in some cases.